Chart Color Schemes

 Croydon Park has a typical household mix, with a fairly typical median household size

-Family households account for 71.1% of all households, including 38.0% couples with children, 19.9% couples without children, and 11.5% single parent families.
-Non-family households constitute the remaining 28.9%, with lone person households at 26.3% and group households comprising 2.7%.
-The median household size is 2.7 people, aligning with the Greater Sydney average.
+Family households comprise 71.1% of all households, including 38.0% couples with children, 19.9% couples without children, and 11.5% single parent families.
+Non-family households account for the remaining 28.9%, with lone person households at 26.3% and group households comprising 2.7%.
+The median household size is 2.7 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households